 Rozeske et al (2011) Uncontrollable, but not controllable, stress desensitizes 5-HT1A receptors in the dorsal raphe nucleus.
 J Neurosci 31 14107 PMID: 21976495

 Do you know of a great paper that uses Ipsapirone from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area